Mental health and wellbeing

 We need your help to improve our information to better support people with Crohn’s and Colitis.
 Fill in our short survey to let us know what we're doing well and how we can better meet your needs.

-• cope with the stresses of daily life
+• Cope in a positive way with the stresses of daily life

-Good mental health and wellbeing allows us to connect with each other, earn a living and enjoy life.
-It’s so much more than not having a mental illness.
+Good mental health and wellbeing allows us to connect with others and enjoy life.

 • Crohn's and Colitis and your mental health

 Living with a long-term condition like Crohn’s or Colitis can trigger lots of different feelings and emotions.
-You may feel anxious, frustrated, scared, or angry.
-Not knowing what might happen in the future may make you feel helpless and uncertain, and you may even have feelings of guilt or shame.
+You might feel shocked or a sense of disbelief when you are first diagnosed and find it hard to adjust.
+You may feel anxious, frustrated, sad, scared, or angry about having the condition and dealing with distressing symptoms.
+Not knowing what might happen in the future may make you feel helpless and uncertain.
+You may feel very isolated or even ashamed about your condition.

 These feelings are completely normal, and many people with Crohn’s or Colitis experience them from time to time.
+It’s not a sign of weakness.
 Long-term health conditions are a lot to deal with, and it’s natural that you might struggle to cope sometimes.
-Give yourself space to accept your feelings, and understand that they won’t last forever.
+Give yourself time and space to accept your feelings.
+For some people, these negative feelings can become overwhelming.
+This can lead to mental health problems like stress, anxiety, and depression.

-A mood diary or mood tracker App can help you keep a record of how you’re feeling.
-You can also share this with your health professionals.
+A mood diary or mood tracker app can help you keep a record of how you’re feeling.
+You can also share this with your IBD team.

-Crohn’s and Colitis and mental health problems can both be taboo subjects and difficult to talk about.
-The more you can share with friends, family, and your healthcare team the better it can be.
-Encourage them to try our In My Shoes: 24 Hours with Crohn’s or Colitis app, this app allows anyone to experience first-hand what it’s like to have Crohn’s or Colitis.
+Crohn’s, Colitis and mental health problems can be taboo subjects and difficult to talk about.
+The more you can share with friends, family, and your healthcare team, the better it can be.
+Encourage them to try the In My Shoes: 24 Hours with Crohn’s or Colitis app.
+This app allows anyone to experience first-hand what it might be like to have Crohn’s or Colitis.

-The It Takes Guts talking toolkit can help you start the conversation.
-If you want to tell people about your condition and your mental health so they know how it affects you – the toolkit can help.
-You'll find tools, tips and support to start a conversation that can change lives.
+Our Talking toolkit can help you start the conversation.
+If you want to tell people about your condition and your mental health so they know how it affects you, the toolkit can help.
+You will find tools, tips, and support to start a conversation that can change lives.

 Often the hardest thing is to admit to yourself that there’s a problem.
 Don’t be afraid to talk, those around you may already feel that something’s wrong before you’ve recognised it.
 This can make starting the conversation easier.